|

 20th/22nd Sacagawea, Native American (Shoshone) guide,

-22nd Srinivasa Ramanujan, Indian self-taught mathematical genius b.
-1887
+22nd Srinivasa Ramanujan, Indian self-taught mathematical genius b.1887

-22nd Gobindh Singh Jee, Indian 10th Guru of Sikhism b.
-1666
+22nd Guru Gobindh Singh, Indian 10th Guru of Sikhism b.1666 (Julian), (celebrated most often on Jan 5)

-24th James Prescott Joule, English physicist b.
-1818
+24th James Prescott Joule, English physicist b.1818

-24th Matthew Arnold, English poet, cultural critic, essayist b.
-1822
+24th Matthew Arnold, English poet, cultural critic, essayist b.1822

-25th Anwar al-Sadat, Egyptian statesman, President of Egypt b.
-1918
+25th Anwar al-Sadat, Egyptian statesman, President of Egypt b.1918

-26th Thomas Gray, English poet, classical scholar b.
-1716
+26th Thomas Gray, English poet, classical scholar b.1716

 26th Charles Babbage, English mathematician, philosopher,

-27th Johannes Kepler, German mathematician, astronomer b.
-1571
+27th Johannes Kepler, German mathematician, astronomer b.1571

-27th Louis Pasteur, French chemist, microbiologist b.
-1822
+27th Louis Pasteur, French chemist, microbiologist b.1822

-30th Sri Ramana Maharisha, Indian teacher, sage b.
-1879
+30th Sri Ramana Maharshi, Indian teacher, sage b.1879

-31st John Wycliffe, English theologian, translator, reformist d.
-1384
+31st John Wycliffe, English theologian, translator, reformist d.1384

-31st "Odetta" Holmes, African-American singer, activist b.
-1930
+31st "Odetta" Holmes, African-American singer, activist b.1930

-31st John Flamsteed, English astronomer d.
-1719 |
+31st John Flamsteed, English astronomer d.1719 |

 1st First Nobel Prize given to an American was for Peace and went to